 OBJECTIVE: To replace only the pump (not the motor) in a well.

-CHALLENGE: Harsh conditions, high sand production, seasonal operations.
-The wells in Alaska are exposed to excessive sand production, causing pump wear and subsequent reduced production and short run lives.
+CHALLENGE: Harsh conditions and seasonal operations posed challenges.
+The wells in Alaska are also exposed to excessive sand production, causing pump wear and subsequent reduced production and short run lives.

 SOLUTION: Following an early detection of production decline, the operator mobilized slickline equipment and performed a pump-only swap in the well.
-System used: Access375 wireline retrievable ESP system, 3.75” run in 4.5” tubing
+The operator used the Access375 wireline retrievable ESP system, 3.75” run in 4.5” tubing.

 RESULT: This proactive slickline intervention took place in two days, minimizing the production impact and brought the well back on full production with the new pump.
-Success: Completed February 2014, still operating after more than 1,300 days.
-Cost Savings = $6.7M
+It was completed February 2014 and is still operating after more than 1,300 days.
+Cost savings = $6.7M

 - February 2014: Initial rig installation Access375 system..